 Terminal Service Agreements.
-Simultaneously with the 2012 Asphalt Sale, we entered into four terminal service agreements with Axeon for our terminals in Wilmington, NC, Rosario, NM, Catoosa, OK and Houston, TX.
+We were a party to four terminal service agreements with Axeon for our terminals in Wilmington, NC, Rosario, NM, Catoosa, OK and Houston, TX.
 Pursuant to the terms of the agreements, we provided aggregate storage capacity of 0.8 million barrels and blending services to Axeon for a service charge of \$1.5 million per year.
 In addition, we had terminal service agreements with Axeon for our terminals in Jacksonville, FL, Dumfries, VA, and Baltimore, MD.
 Pursuant to the terms of the agreements, we provided aggregate storage capacity of approximately 0.6 million barrels to Axeon for a storage charge of approximately \$6.3 million per year, plus applicable throughput and handling fees.
 As a result of the 2014 Asphalt Sale, these terminal service agreements were either amended or terminated.
-See Note 5 of the Notes to Consolidated Financial Statements in Item 8.
-"Financial Statements and Supplementary Data" for additional discussion.

 Crude Oil Supply Agreement.
 We were a party to a crude oil supply agreement with Axeon (the Axeon Crude Oil Supply Agreement) that committed Axeon to purchase from us a minimum number of barrels of crude oil in a given year.
 The Axeon Crude Oil Supply Agreement terminated effective January 1, 2014.
-As of December 31, 2013, we had a receivable from Axeon of \$50.7 million, mainly associated with crude oil sales under the Axeon Crude Oil Supply Agreement.

-Services Agreements.
+Services Agreement.
 NuStar GP, LLC and Axeon were a party to a services agreement, which provided that NuStar GP, LLC would furnish certain administrative and other operating services necessary to conduct the business of Axeon for an annual fee totaling \$10.0 million, subject to adjustment (the Axeon Services Agreement).
 The Axeon Services Agreement terminated on June 30, 2014.
-In addition, NuStar GP, LLC and Axeon were a party to an employee services agreement, which provided that certain of NuStar GP, LLC employees provide employee-services to Axeon (the Axeon Employee Services Agreement).
-In exchange, Axeon reimbursed NuStar GP, LLC for the compensation expense of those employees.
-The Axeon Employee Services Agreement terminated on December 31, 2012, and effective January 1, 2013, those employees became employees of Axeon.

-20. EMPLOYEE BENEFIT PLANS AND LONG-TERM INCENTIVE PLANS
+19. EMPLOYEE BENEFIT PLANS AND LONG-TERM INCENTIVE PLANS